alexmilowski/data-science/README.md

-This project contains a number of code samples or snippets for:
+This project contains activities and code samples for the process of acquiring and organizing information for data science.

- * Amazon's Elastic Map Reduce / Hadoop
- * processing XML data
- * data acquisition processes

 # How to Turn in Assignments #